ashutoshmjain/gita/src/knower.md

 >
 > The gradual unveiling of knowledge (for an observer) is thus akin to "decrypting" a puzzle through repeated trials and errors.

 Knowledge means you approach the system inside out, not outside in like an external observer.
 While a well "informed" may cite event(s), knowledge is the only path to hypothesize.
 It can predict things or lay down prophecies.
 Knower is an insider.
-It is so deeply entrenched in the system that it is invisible even to ardent observers.
+It is so deeply entrenched that it is invisible even to ardent observers.
 An observer is collecting information (past), a knower is choosing the direction of future by designating what to observe.

 While potential is perfectly random, "what to observe" creates a narrative - an order emerges.
 We always look for a Head or Tail in a coin flip.
 No one is counting banans after flipping a coin.